Friday, October 25, 2024

 Sunday, October 06, 2024

 Leaving the crag car park we pulled into a lay-by quite close to the trees but failed to see the crossbill again.
-We drove home (where I discovered I'd lost a glove) and after lunch I drove back to the lay-by (where I found the glove!) and eventually a female crossbill flew up to do lookout duty.
+We drove home (where I discovered I'd lost a glove) and after lunch I drove back to the lay-by (where I found the glove!) and eventually a crossbill flew up to do lookout duty.

 I wondered if they are wandering further from the coniferous plantations "east of Ledmore", that have recently been drastically harvested, in search of food - but crossbills are known to roam about, and in any case, what was a first for me is not necessarily a first for them!
 It was only by chance that I happened to spot one today.